“Hope for Humpbacks”: A Collaboration with the Florida Museum of Natural History

 After Cloe and I read the story Cloe suggested I contact the Florida Museum to introduce myself.
 Perhaps the Florida Museum would be interested to know that someone who worked intimately with these very whales lived just down the street?
 I searched Mike Adams’ name online, found his email address at the Museum and sent him a message congratulating him on his project and letting him know that if the Florida Museum wanted some additional material to “flesh out” the skeleton for their visitors I had some content that might be of interest.
 Mike quickly wrote back that there was interest indeed!

-Before I left home in January to launch our 2018 Silver Bank season I provided them all my presentation material plus much more and the exhibit team went to work.
+Before leaving home in January to launch our 2018 Silver Bank season I provided them my presentation material and more and the exhibits team went to work.
 After a few consultations from the Dominican Republic during my eleven weeks away I returned home just in time to see the fruits of their labor on the day before the official opening.
-The exhibit is named “Hope for Humpbacks” and here is what they created:
+The exhibit is named “Hopefor Humpbacks”and here is what they created:

 The display is an entire wall of a hallway opposite the Florida Museum’s windowed scientific workstations. and features life-sized silhouettes of humpback whales painted on it.
-To one side is a selection of topside photos of surface behaviors along with an infographic with information about the status of the humpback whale, the Sanctuary for the Marine Mammals of the Dominican Republic, Conscious Breath Adventures and myself.
+To one side is a selection of topside photos of surface behaviors along with an infographic with information about the status of the humpback whale, the Sanctuary for the Marine Mammals of the Dominican Republic, and Conscious Breath Adventures.